Who is to blame? The only role model you can trust – yourself.

 Now after all those years, has this damaged the reputation of cycling for me?
 No, it hasn’t at all.
 With getting a fair share of publicity myself, I always made it very clear that I love to cycle.
 Not to compete, not to raise money with cycling, not to do anything else other than enjoying the sport.
 I picked up cycling very late, and it gave me the direction I needed in my life.
 It gave me friends, it gave me stories.
 I had many friends in New Zealand that had exactly the same ambition, hence we fitted together well.
 I have the same here in the UK, and it always used to be like this in Germany.
 I still think big bunch rides with head down on a Thursday night are pointless.
 Possibly I can claim that I inspired some people with cycling rather long distances.
 That’s all.
 I love cycling, and not because some yellow clad hero inspired me too, but as I experienced all the good of the sport myself.
 The more I cycled, the more I loved it, and I wish that this never ends.

 The scary bit about the whole Armstrong saga is possibly not the fact that he doped, as everybody else did.
-The scary bit is how it was accepted by some many people, with donations to his foundation going up sharply at the day he announced to end his personal fight against the USADA.
-How well the whole PR machinery worked up to the very last minute.
+The scary bit is how it was accepted by many people, with donations to his foundation going up sharply on the day he announced to end his personal fight against the USADA.
+Will this promote doping to even more audiences?
+Is this a chain reaction to making even more sportsmen dope?
+It’s hoped not; whilst many sportsmen are caught through drug tests, like the ones supplied by Countrywide Testing, and banned from sports, it seems Armstrong’s publicity has made him exempt.
+It’s scary how well the whole PR machinery worked up to the very last minute.
 I hope those people use their chance to forever ban the fallen hero from their lives and pick up themselves.
 Be a role model themselves, on whatever small scale possible.
 The more of them do, the less they are prone to the ridiculous efforts of too many people that don’t deliver their jobs with the responsibility needed.
 It might give some people inspiration, but it’s for yourself to deliver.